 Items Not Included

-Central Vermont Public Safety Authority.
+- Central Vermont Public Safety Authority.

-Petitioned ballot items.
+- Petitioned ballot items.

-55 Barre Street improvements ($6 million).
+- 55 Barre Street improvements ($6 million).

-LED street lighting in downtown ($140,000).
+- LED street lighting in downtown ($140,000).

-Citizen Survey (3-year funding) $5,000.
+- Citizen Survey (3-year funding) $5,000.

 ConclusionI appreciate the hard work of our management team and all city employees.
 This budget is a team effort from start to finish.
 The department heads worked diligently to meet our budget goals.
 I would like to particularly recognize the efforts of Finance Director Kelly Murphy, who bears the greatest brunt of this effort.
 We have not previously worked on a budget in an environment like this.
 There are many challenging decisions to be made.
 Thank you for reading this article and for your interest in Montpelier City Government.
 Please feel free to contact me at 802-223-9502 or email@example.com with any questions, comments, or concerns.
 Paid for by the City of Montpelier.